luominx/no-rpl-bonded-minipools/README.md

 - Maintain the existing system, bonding minipools with RPL, to stabilize the network and capitalize on the recent RPIP-30 protocol alignment benefits.
 - Prevent burns that reward unstaked RPL, ensuring rewards are limited to active minipool contributors.
 - Enhance the rETH Annual Percentage Rate (APR).
-- Offer extra incentives to Node Operators (NOs) holding staked RPL, akin to the smoothing pool, boosting minipool creation and reinforcing RPL's value.
+- Offer extra incentives to NOs holding staked RPL, akin to the smoothing pool, boosting minipool creation and reinforcing RPL's value.

 The protocol enables NOs to initiate No RPL Bonded Minipools (NRBMs), redirecting a portion of the rETH commission to a pool akin to the smoothing pool.
 This pool then allocates rewards to actively staked RPL holders.